open menu icon

 Educational estimate disclaimer:

-This tool is designed for educational and planning purposes, and it follows the publicly documented LSAC GPA calculation methodology.
-But final CAS GPA values are calculated and verified by the Law School Admission Council.
+This tool is intended for educational and planning purposes and follows the publicly documented LSAC GPA calculation methodology.
+Final and official CAS GPA values are calculated and verified exclusively by the Law School Admission Council.

 How Does It Work?

-Our GPA Calculator accuracy depends on two things: the accuracy of your input and the use of the official Law School Admission Council grading scale methodology.
+The accuracy of this GPA calculator depends on two factors: the correctness of your inputs and adherence to the official Law School Admission Council (LSAC) grading methodology.

-Our calculation logic mirrors the process used by LSAC's Credential Assembly Service (CAS), ensuring that it closely aligns with the way law schools evaluate academic records.
+Our calculation logic mirrors the process used by LSAC’s Credential Assembly Service (CAS), ensuring close alignment with how law schools evaluate academic records.

 Below is a clear, step-by-step explanation of how our tool calculates your GPA.